 Pulmonary fibrosis (PF) is a random division of fibroblasts into many parts which causes scarring of the lung tissue.
-In pulmonary fibrosis, the scarring of tissue prevails over the other cells (air sacs) and limits its functioning, which negatively affect the essential function of the lungs; hence, causing shortness of breath and less oxygen supply in the blood.
+In pulmonary fibrosis, the scarring of tissue prevails over the other cells (air sacs) and limits its functioning, which negatively affect the essential function of the lungs; hence, causing shortness of breath and less oxygen supply to body organs.

 Causes of pulmonary fibrosis:

-1- Defective protein called CFTR (Cystic Fibrosis Transmembrane conductance regulator).
-The genes that cause pulmonary fibrosis are responsible for the proper production of a protein that regulates the transfer of chloride ions and sodium ions through cell membrane; Therefore, a damage to the production of this protein production causes dehydration and increases the amount and viscosity of secretions from the glands.
+1- CFTR protein damage (Cystic Fibrosis Transmembrane conductance regulator).
+The genes that cause pulmonary fibrosis are responsible for the proper production of a protein that regulates the transfer of chloride ions and sodium ions through cell membrane; Therefore, a damage to the production of this protein causes dehydration and increases the amount and viscosity of gland secretions.
 Recently, it has been found that additional mutations of the gene may cause dyspepsia, pancreatic insufficiency, hyperlipidemia and Crohn’s disease.

 3- It may happen as an adverse effect of certain drugs and medications.